SenseNet/sncom-resources/_drafts/2018-01-09-starting-out-with-aurelia.md

 ---

-There was a lot of development in the frontent frameworks ecosystem over the last couple of years - and you can use a wide rande of them with the latest version of *sensenet ECM*.
-The following step by step tutorial will guide you how to put it all together - this time with [Aurelia](http://aurelia.io/) and [Typescript](https://www.typescriptlang.org/)
+There was a lot of development in the frontent frameworks ecosystem over the last couple of years - and you can use a wide range of them with the latest version of *sensenet ECM*.
+The following step by step tutorial will guide you how to put it all together - this time with [Aurelia](http://aurelia.io/) and [Typescript](https://www.typescriptlang.org/).

 ---

 ## Prerequisites

-First or all, you'll need [sensenet Services](https://community.sensenet.com/docs/install-sn-from-nuget/) installed and configured [JWT Authentication](https://community.sensenet.com/docs/web-token-authentication/).
+First of all, you'll need [sensenet Services](https://community.sensenet.com/docs/install-sn-from-nuget/) installed and configured [JWT Authentication](https://community.sensenet.com/docs/web-token-authentication/).
 [Webpages installation](https://community.sensenet.com/docs/install-webpages-from-nuget/) is not a requirement but also recommended.

 You'll also have to deal with the [CORS](https://community.sensenet.com/docs/cors/) settings.
 You have to allow CORS for **localhost** origin.
 Add the following setting to your **Portal.settings** file that can be found in **/Root/System/Settings/Portal.settings** (You can use the *Content Explorer* if you have WebPages installed, or just re-import the modified file) :